-One of the biggest disadvantages orphans and vulnerable children face is isolation from peers and the larger community.
+One of the biggest disadvantages orphaned and vulnerable children face is isolation from peers and the larger community.
 Struggling on their own, the children lack moral support, access to community resources, and a network of people to help them progress and face challenges.
 Zoe creates connections.

 Peer group.
-The youth served by Zoe have often dropped out of school and stopped attending church or community events.
-They do not even realize how many others share their plight, but at the first group meeting, when each new member tells their story, the bonding process begins.
-By working together on group projects and helping each other make improvements to their homes, friendships form and the group becomes an extended family committed to helping each other face challenges and achieve their dreams.
-New Zoe group members are also introduced to youth who have graduated from Zoe or been a member of another group for a couple years.
-These relationships provide advice based on experience, networking possibilities, and inspiration.
+The youth served by Zoe Empowers have often dropped out of school and stopped attending church or community events.
+They do not even realize how many others share their plight but at the first group meeting, when each new member tells their story, the bonding process begins.
+By working together on income projects and helping each other make improvements to their homes and start businesses, friendships form and the group becomes an extended family - committed to helping each other face challenges and achieve their dreams.
+Groups meet for regional training sessions and experienced/graduated Zoe youth visit new groups.
+In this way, the youth learn from each other's experiences, form networking relationships, and are inspired.

 Program facilitator and mentor.
 Zoe program facilitators usually hold a diploma in social work or related fields and have experience working with children.
 They care deeply about the children and are available to provide counseling as needed, but they do not fill a role of guardian nor do they attend all the group meetings.
-This is important so that the youth develop their own problem solving abilities and can become fully self-reliant.
+This is important so that the youth develop their own problem-solving abilities and can become fully self-reliant.
 Each group has a local mentor which they select to help represent and guide the group within their community.
 Mentors receive training from Zoe and then attend weekly meetings, make home visits, and help resolve challenges in the community.

 Community leaders and government officials.
-This includes school administrators to help children return to classes; local leaders who can address cases of abuse and improperly seized property; government officials and specialists who can provide expert advice on business development, agriculture and higher education; and health service providers.
+This would include school administrators for school reintegration; local leaders who can address cases of abuse and improperly seized property; government officials who can provide expert advice on business development, agriculture and higher education; and health service providers.